-Data from the above table indicate that the tensile properties of the FCAW weld metal satisfactorily meet the requirements of the appropriate specifications for the P91 weld metals.
-Compared with other processes, the differences are that the tensile strength of Supercore F91 weld metal is slightly higher than that of the SMAW and SAW deposits and very close to that of the GTAW weld.
+Data from the above table indicate that the tensile properties of the FCAW weld metal satisfactorily meet the requirements for P91 weld metals of other processes.
+The differences are that the tensile strength of Supercore F91 weld metal is slightly higher than that of the SMAW and SAW deposits and very close to that of the GTAW weld.
 The elongation is very close to the values achieved by other processes while its reduction of area is slightly lower.